1667 conclave: Election of Clement IX

 On the morning of 20 June 1667 Rospigliosi received five votes during the first scrutiny.
 He had only received at most 10 votes during the scrutinies of the preceding weeks.
 Between the morning scrutiny and the one held in the evening, Charles d'Albert d'Ailly, the French ambassador in Rome, promised Flavio Chigi income from France.
 Chigi then agreed to convince the electors who were loyal to him to vote for Rospigliosi's election.

 At the scrutiny that evening, Rospigliosi received 61 votes and was elected Pope Clement IX.
-Rospigliosi was the last pope to come from Tuscany.
+Rospigliosi is the most recent pope to come from Tuscany.
 At the conclusion of the conclave, both France and Spain believed that they had succeeded in electing the pope that they had wanted.